-Use the French Bread setting of your machine, but remove the dough after the last kneading cycle before the baking cycle begins.
-Or, use the dough cycle, punch down to let air escape, let rise again (45 minutes to 1 hour), knead lightly, let rise again, form into loaves.
+Use the French Bread setting of your machine but remove the dough after the last kneading cycle before the baking cycle begins.
+Or, use the dough cycle, punch down to let air escape, let rise again (45 minutes to 1 hour), knead lightly, and let rise again before forming into loaves.

-Spray or lightly oil a large cookie sheet; sprinkle with cornmeal.
+Spray or lightly oil a large cookie sheet and sprinkle with cornmeal.

-Place loaves on prepared cookie sheet; cover with clean dish towel and let rise another hour.
+Place the loaves on a prepared cookie sheet; cover with a clean dishtowel, and let rise another hour.

-While loaves are rising, preheat oven to 400 F. Place a pie plate on the lower rack of the oven; add about 1 inch of boiling water to the pie plate.
-Bake bread for 15 minutes.
+While the loaves are rising, preheat the oven to 400 F. Place a pie plate on the lower rack of the oven and add about 1 inch of boiling water to the pie plate.
+Bake the bread for 15 minutes.